AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-Feedback I received
+Feedback

-Diptis Hadler - Student at Makers - Collaborated on the final project
+- Diptis Hadler - Student at Makers - Collaborated on the final project

 "His approach to creating new software is very methodical and while we did not do as much formal TDD in this project as we had hoped we were nonetheless working in a very logical way together, and Adrien can take a lot of credit in keeping the team aligned in that way."

+- Sherif Shendidy - Student at Makers - Collaborated on the final project

+"It was a real pleasure working with you on our final project at Makers.
+You were so dedicated, your thoughts were very organised, and it was so helpful the way you diagrammed the options we had and plans/routes we can follow to deliver the required feature."

 ---